Research

 From single molecule to devices

-The main research focus of my group is on the optoelectronic properties of novel nanoscale semiconductor materials to deliver solutions for solar energy harvesting, optical switches, and polariton lasers.
+We are interested in studying the optoelectronic properties of novel nanoscale (chiral) semiconductor materials to provide solutions for solar energy harvesting, optical switches, and polaritonics.
 We are interested in:

-• Harnessing chirality at a nanoscale and polarization of light to discover new optical phenomena
+• Harnessing chirality at the nanoscale and polarisation of light to discover new optical phenomena

-• Utilising strong light matter interactions via formation of polaitons to tune excitonic properties
+• Utilising strong light matter interactions via the formation of polaitons to tune excitonic properties

 • Molecular photophysics of semiconductor materials